sdumetz/aptly-web-ui/README.md

 # aptly-web-ui
-Simple web UI for aptly
+Simple web UI for aptly.
+Currently only support local repos query and content deletion, but it's under active development and any requests are welcomed.

 ## Usage